 Did you know that some of the most powerful servants of God had low points where they wished to die?
-God deals with us from the root of where we are, not where we should be.
+God loves us where we are, not where we should be.
 Christianity shouldn’t have an Instagram veneer; God put these disparate accounts in the Bible to encourage us to be honest.
 We aren’t gods; no matter how powerfully God uses us, we can get to dark and desperate places.
-In the next few weeks, we will look into powerful servants of God who had very low times.
+In the next few weeks, we will look into powerful servants of God who had depressing times.
 Through them, we can learn to be honest with ourselves and God and know that God’s love and practical wisdom can help us through some of our lowest points.

 This blog is for study and encouragement purposes.
 I’m not a therapist; this is a Bible Study blog about suffering, and this isn’t meant as a substitute for the advice of a physician, psychotherapist, or other medical professional.